 If you plan on outsourcing then an important thing to think about is how much it is going to cost you.
 Finding an expert link builder is a lot harder than finding a copywriter and because it is so hard to find a good link builder, they will charge a lot more for their time than a copywriter would.
 There are plenty of link builders out there who offer to get you 100 backlinks for $5 however these should be avoided like the plague… even if they do come with good reviews.
 The likelihood is that those good reviews have been left before the Google algorithms have had a chance to crawl these links and penalize their websites.

 Hopefully now you have a much better idea of our opinion on whether you should invest into content or link building.
 We believe that if you create quality content, then the links will follow.
 Spending time to acquire links that provide little to no value (in our eyes) is a waste of your valuable time.
-Tell us what you think by connecting with us on Twitter or Google.
+If you have any questions or want to learn more, please send us a message.